By Yuliani Liputo

 To produce a good translation, we need to learn from these writers who are also translators.

 Borges' philosophy of translation rests on his belief that "the work is more important than its creator."
 Borges has his own method of translating.
 He never rewarded the reader with a literal translation.
-In fact, Borges often omits parts of the source text which he deems redundant, insignificant, or inconsistent with the whole.
+In fact, Borges often omits parts of the source text that he deems redundant, insignificant, or inconsistent with the whole.
 He also removed "textual distraction" adding nuance, changing the title, and even rewriting the entire text from a different point of view.

 Sometimes Borges even includes a translation of the text of one of his own works.
 His aim: "to challenge the idea that original text is superior to translation” and reject the concept of a "definitive text."